realmicu/minetest-micupack/README.md

 * SaferLua Programming Tools

-  Devices for interacting with SaferLua Controller from TechPack mod.
-To be expanded.
+  Devices for interacting with SaferLua Controller from TechPack mod:

-  For now it contains a Memory Copier - portable dongle to transfer code between SL Controllers in much simpler and faster fashion than copying it with text books; please note that due to formspec nature, only inactive tabs can be populated - before code upload change active Controller tab to 'outp' or 'help'.
+  - Memory Copier - portable dongle to transfer code between SL Controllers in much simpler and faster fashion than copying it with text books
+  - Memory Programmer - improved Memory Copier, with read/write protection to prevent accidental memory loss and code injection functionality (works like original Programmer but for SL Controllers); the latter allows to replace special marker in init() section code with array containing collected Tubelib numbers, making redeployments of SL Controllers (for example for mobile mining with Quarries and Pushers) much easier

+  Note: due to formspec implementation, only inactive tabs can be populated - before code upload/rewrite please change active tab on SaferLua Controller to 'outp' or 'help'.

 * Biogas Machines